EstimatingRt/Age-stratified-model-for-Ebola-Virus-Disease/README.md

+Estimating the time-dependent reproduction number for Ebola Virus Disease in an age-stratified host population

 An age-stratified renewal equation two-host model was formulated to estimate the time-dependent reproduction number for Ebola Virus Disease.
 The model is compared to a previously described one-host model by testing both models in the presence of age-heterogeneity with the use of computer-generated and real-world data.